 1. Take your crispy, dehydrated kale leaves and load them into your blender

 2. Pulse them over and over and over and over and over again, pausing to allow the leaves to settle.
 Then pulse some more.
 When I think I’ve pulsed enough, I move to blend.
 I want this stuff pretty powdery.

 It really is that easy.
 I do try to make sure I get any bigger pieces that have not powdered well and throw them back into the blender.
 Don’t ask me how long it can last.
 We’ve used it up long before we have to worry about shelf life.
-But if you’re going to be storing long-term, consider putting into smaller containers and using an oxygen absorber in your storage bottles or vacuum sealing them with a machine (the two major brands come with attachments to vacuum seal canning jars – it’s really the coolest thing!)
+But if you’re going to be storing it long-term, consider putting it into smaller containers and using an oxygen absorber in your storage bottles or vacuum sealing them with a machine (the two major brands come with attachments to vacuum seal canning jars – it’s really the coolest thing!)

 Don’t know how to dehydrate kale?
 Check it out here!

 How to Use Kale Powder

 - Collect powder